melaniedavila/cellranger-aws-pipeline/infrastructure/README.md

   resources are up-to-date with the definitions in this repo.

 Now you're ready to start making changes to our Terraform files.
-Make your changes and then run `terraform plan` to see changes would take place; once you've made certain that all the changes shown are intentional, run `terraform apply`.
+Make your changes and then run `terraform plan -var-file=./dev.tfvars` to see changes would take place; once you've made certain that all the changes shown are intentional, run `terraform apply -var-file=./dev.tfvars`.

 Once you've validated that your changes work, run `terraform fmt`, commit your changes and get them into `master` (preferably by opening a PR and having someone approve your changes before merging into `master`).
+After merging your changes into master, apply them to the prod pipeline as you did the dev pipleline using `terraform plan` and `terraform apply` with the `prod.tfvars` file.

+## Production

+The prod pipeline is not to be developed against.
+Only stable changes that are present in the master branch should be applied to prod, and the prod pipeline should always be in-sync with master.

 ### Tips